nschulzke/ws2812-avr/README.md

 This project was done for fun as a part of a Rust learning process.
-It uses extremely unstable features from the nigthly compiler, such as `const_generic_exprs`, or `specialization` because it is more entertaining and useful for me to using them than not doing so.
+It uses extremely unstable features from the nigthly compiler, such as `const_generic_exprs` because it is more entertaining and useful for me to using them than not doing so.
 This library may be used as long as you keep that in mind.

-Tested on Rust nightly 2022-07-03.
+Tested on Rust nightly 2022-08-12 (Minimum version required).

 ## Usage